What's Your Trade Worth?

 Can I trade in a vehicle that still has a loan on it?

-Yes.
-Court Street Ford handles financed trade-ins regularly.
-If your vehicle is worth more than the loan payoff (positive equity), that equity applies directly toward your purchase.
-If you owe more than the vehicle is worth (negative equity), the difference can be settled at the time of transaction or, in some cases, folded into the financing on your new purchase.
-Get a 10-day payoff quote from your lender before visiting.
-Call (815) 635-6154 with questions.
+Yes, and it's common.
+If your vehicle is worth more than what you owe, that equity goes straight toward your purchase.
+If you owe more than it's worth, the difference can be paid out at the time of sale or, depending on the deal, rolled into your new financing.
+Get a 10-day payoff quote from your lender before you come in - it makes the whole process faster.
+Questions?
+Call (815) 635-6154.

 Does Court Street Ford accept trade-ins of all makes and models?